What do you think is the purpose of amateur astronomy?

 What software / astronomy apps do you use?

-A computer running MacOS, AstroPlanner - that application can truly walk on water - and Microsoft Office.
+A computer running MacOS with an internet connection, AstroPlanner - that application can truly walk on water - and Microsoft Office.
 That's all.

-On my phone and tablet I use Sun Surveyor to determine dark times and Moonset and -rise times whenever I do not have a computer nearby.
+On my phone and tablet I use Sun Surveyor to determine dark times and Moon set & rise times whenever I do not have a computer nearby.
 I sometimes use SkySafari, but only to determine how to best set up a timelapse sequence by displaying the field of view for the camera and lens combination used.

 Are you a member of any astronomy forum or group?

-I am a member and Object of the Month author on Deep Sky Forum, I am a member of the Webb Deep-Sky Society, the owner of the Deep Sky Hunters group and the Clear Skies group.
+I am a member and Object of the Month author on Deep Sky Forum, I am a member of the Webb Deep-Sky Society and I am the 'owner' of the Deep Sky Hunters group and the Clear Skies group.

 I shy away from most other forums, primarily due to so-called "moderators" (a.k.a.
-God's gift to astronomy), the endless repetition of objects and because of members who somehow have a strong personal need for a forum in their lives.
+God's gift to astronomy).
+Also, the endless repetition of objects.
+Because of forum members who somehow have a strong personal need for a forum in their lives, too.
+Or members who see amateur astronomy as a competition.
+Because of posts in which attempts are made to turn exceedingly dim and/or boring objects into rocket science.
+Also, due to those who cling to an Excel sheet with 500 beaten-path objects that they pieced together sometime in the pleistocene.

 I also believe a lot of forum members would benefit from adding the text Need to reobserve !!1! to their forum signatures: would save a whole lot of posts and would greatly improve the signal to noise ratio.